ademart90/customer_segmentation00_demographics/README.md

  - timeonsite
  - bounce rate
  - and state

-The major features i used for this segmentation was age and gender which was succesfully encoded and clustered into different clusters for further analysis. kmean cluster with elbow point was used various visualization was also  created to give insights and for further analysis
+The major features i used for this segmentation was age and gender which was succesfully encoded and clustered into different clusters for further analysis. kmean cluster with elbow point was used

+Various visualization was also  created to give insights and for further analysis.